 Reply to your comments.
-People love when you are interact with them and take the time to respond.
-Whether it be answering a complaint or just saying "thanks," it can make a huge difference.
+People love when you interact with them and take the time to respond.
+Whether it's addressing a complaint or just saying "thanks," it can make a huge difference.

 2. Instagram Story

 Stories are one of the first things people see when they log into the app.
 Utilize this feature and advertise your newest post.
-It’s not annoying, and it’s a great way to get your post seen by more users.
-Sometimes people won’t see your post until days later.
-Let them know that you posted and take a poll, or have an interactive feature to make it more fun.
+It's a great way to get your post seen by more users.
+Sometimes people won't see your post until days later.
+Let them know that you posted and take a poll, or include an interactive feature to make it more fun.

 3. Connect accounts

-And that’s the checklist for using Instagram to meet all of your marketing needs.
+And that's it for the Instagram to do list to meet all of your marketing needs.
 Whether you're a blogger, entrepreneur, or marketer, Instagram is an amazing place for building your brand advertising and connecting with customers.

-Lily Cooper is an editorial intern at Bloguettes, an education, training and consulting training for small businesses.
+Lily Cooper is an editorial intern at Bloguettes, an education, training and consulting firm for small businesses.
 She has a love for writing, reading, and drinking coffee.
-She attends Grand Canyon University where she studies English Literature.
 You can find her doing anything creative in a cute coffee shop, updating her blog, or traveling to new places.